dario-marvin/MachineLearningLetters/README.md

 ## Conclusion and future works
 Extending the problem from to letters still resulted in a good overall performance.
 The next step will be to find a way to analyze words by firstly separating each word into its composing letters and then recognizing each one with the methods described here.

-## How to compile and run the files
+## How to compile and run the codes
 Make sure to have downloaded the files [`page1.png`](https://github.com/dario-marvin/MachineLearningLetters/blob/master/page1.png) and [`sequence_letters.dat`](https://github.com/dario-marvin/MachineLearningLetters/blob/master/sequence_letters.dat) in the same folder along with the two python source code files.
 Open a terminal and navigate to your folder with the command `cd`, then run the command
 ```